huggingface/blog/ml-director-insights-2.md

 </head>
 <body>

-Welcome to Part 2 of our Director of Machine Learning Insights Series.
+Welcome to Part 2 of our [Director of Machine Learning Insights Series](https://huggingface.co/blog/ml-director-insights).

 Directors of Machine Learning have a unique seat at the AI table spanning the perspective of various roles and responsibilities.
 Their rich knowledge of ML frameworks, engineering, architecture, real-world applications and problem-solving provides deep insights into the current state of ML.
 For example, one Director will note how using new transformers speech technology decreased their team’s error rate by 30% and how simple thinking can help save _a lot_ of computational power.

-In this second installment, you’ll hear from an ultra-endurance cyclist with a PhD in Space Science, a chess loving Cybersecurity expert, an Entrepreneur whose business was inspired by Barbie’s need to monitor brand reputation after a lead recall, and a seasoned patent and academic paper author who enjoys watching his 4 kids make the same mistakes as his ML models.
+In this second SaaS focused installment, you’ll hear from a deep learning for healthcare Author who founded a non-profit for mentoring ML talent, a chess fanatic Cybersecurity expert, an Entrepreneur whose business was inspired by Barbie’s need to monitor brand reputation after a lead recall, and a seasoned patent and academic paper author who enjoys watching his 4 kids make the same mistakes as his ML models.

 🚀  Let’s meet some top Machine Learning Directors in SaaS and hear what they have to say about Machine Learning: